rajnish6191/CS454_Search-Engines/README.md

 ------------------------------------------------------------------------------------

 Homework 3: <Indexing and Ranking Application>
-* Implemented an Indexer Application                                                                                                       -> Crawl the Web Server                                                                                                                  -> Download and Pull the Data                                                                                                            -> Able to index wiki small / wiki large / mungee data collection                                                                        -> Extract the terms                                                                                                                     -> When presented with a term, give back a list of documents with the term of interest
+* Implemented an Indexer Application:                                                                                                   -> Crawl the Web Server                                                                                                                  -> Download and Pull the Data                                                                                                            -> Able to index wiki small / wiki large / mungee data collection                                                                        -> Extract the terms                                                                                                                     -> When presented with a term, give back a list of documents with the term of interest
-* Implemented TF-IDF Ranking
+* Implemented TF-IDF Ranking:
 -> Calculate TF Score
 -> Calculate IDF Score
 -> Calculate TF-IDF Score